Estimation of temporal covariances in pathogen dynamics using Bayesian multivariate autoregressive models: Results

-The relative risk of AdV infection remained relatively high between 2005 to 2010 but decreased during the summer and autumn months of 2011, 2012 and 2013 (Figure~\ref{figRR_11}, AdV).
-We found an increased relative risk of IBV infection during the autumn and winter periods of 2005/2006, 2010/2011 and 2012/2013 (Figure~\ref{figRR_11}, IBV).
+Expected counts were estimated for each virus as described in \nameref{section:expected} (Fig~\ref{fig1}, grey lines).
+The risk of AdV infection remained relatively high between 2005 to 2010 but decreased during the summer and autumn months of 2011, 2012 and 2013 .
+We found an increased risk of IBV infection during the autumn and winter periods of 2005/2006, 2010/2011 and 2012/2013 .
 During the second half of 2009, we found a heightened risk of RSV and MPV infections.
-More generally, the relative risk of RSV infection peaked during late summer through to autumn from 2008 onwards whereas the risk of MPV infection shifted from winter, between 2005 and 2008, to summer, from 2011 onwards (Figure~\ref{figRR_11}, RSV and MPV).
+More generally, the risk of RSV infection peaked during late summer through to autumn from 2008 onwards whereas the risk of MPV infection shifted from winter, between 2005 and 2008, to summer, from 2011 onwards.